Can a shingles shot protect transplant patients? timing may be key.

 Summary

-This study looks at how well the shingles vaccine (Shingrix) works in people who have had a stem cell transplant.
-About 55 adults who received the vaccine at least one year after their transplant will have their immune responses measured.
-Researchers want to find the best time to give the vaccine and whether a third dose might help.
+This study looks at how well the shingles vaccine Shingrix works in people who have had a stem cell transplant.
+About 55 adults who received the vaccine at least a year after their transplant will have their immune responses measured.
+Researchers want to see if the timing of the vaccine after transplant affects protection and whether a third dose might help.

 Disclaimer Read more